 We know most cats just love hanging out.
 They are always looking for that high cat perch to get on and dangle their front legs over.
 If you’re handy on the tools, perhaps this DIY guide is for you.

 If you’ve been thinking about buying a cat ledge or making your own cat window perch, then the below should be useful.

-You’ll need some basic, easy to find hardware and materials to build your own cat ledge.
+You’ll need some basic, easy-to-find hardware and materials to build your own cat ledge.
 I have listed the materials and measurements required to replicate the cat ledge in the video.

 - (3) 8 ft – 2×4’s